Dynamic-Book/doc/3-References/100-DyboApp/README.md

 Each school instance has its own directory in the Dybo host disk, its location is returned by the message `aSchool directory`.
-All these school's directories are located in the App directory.
+All these school's directories are located in the App directory by default, or saved at another location defined by the user.

 **Time slot** (class `DyTimeSlot`)